netssrmrz/CriticalArcTest/README.md

 ## Notes
 No third party libraries were used as I prefer to minimise such dependencies for better reliability.
 However, two additional system libraries were used; ConfigurationManager and EventLog.
+Also, an initial execution will be needed to setup the event log as no application setup mechanism is included.